santagoy/san-tagoy-xyz/content/posts/dark-matter-drifter-combat.md

 Roll with Disadvantage against moving targets or those in cover.
 If you have Advantage due to range bonuses, roll normally.

-Roll with Advantage against still targets our of cover.
+Roll with Advantage against stationary targets out of cover.
 If you have Disadvantage against those same targets due to range penalties, roll normally.

 If shooting while moving, roll with Disadvantage.